choicebuilds/BumWatch/README.md

 # BumWatch

 THIS WATCH CONSISTS ENTIRELY OF BREAKOUT BOARDS AND IN-HOUSE FABRICATED PCBs.
 I was unable to make this version work on a PCB due to voltage regulator issues.
 So, I switched to the protoboard.
 If you plan on replicating this project, please do yourself a favor and add a functional buck converter.
-I created a significantly improved version, see the final product here: will add Github link once done
+I created a significantly improved version here: https://github.com/choicebuilds/JWatch

 ## Introduction